Island Adventure Guide – Nusa Lembongan, Nusa Ceningan, Nusa Penida

-The Nusa islands of Lembongan, Ceningan, and Penida has to be our favorite collection of islands.
-They’re located off the southeast coast of Bali and are a perfect way to explore a little bit more of Indonesia, away from the hustle and bustle of the mainland.
+The islands of Nusa Lembongan, Nusa Ceningan, and Nusa Penida have to be our favorite collection of islands.
+They’re located off the southeast coast of Bali and are a perfect way to explore a little bit more of Indonesia, away from the traffic of mainland Bali.

 - Boats depart Bali for the Nusa islands from Sanur or Padang Bai.

-- We took the local boat from Sanur, (the cheapest and slowest option) straight to Nusa Lembongan.
-It left at 10:30am and cost us 100k IDR per person.
-It took us around 90 minutes (we weren’t in any hurry).
+- You can take a local boat from Sanur, (the cheapest and slowest option) straight to Nusa Lembongan.
+It takes around 90 minutes for 100k IDR.

-- The most common way to arrive is by speedboat, there are several trips per day.
-Tickets cost around 270k IDR each.
-Just arrive and buy your tickets.
+- You can also arrive by speedboat, there are several trips per day.
+Costing around 270k IDR.

-- Check these out for more information on getting to Nusa Lembongan or Nusa Penida directly.
+- Check out for more information on getting to Nusa Lembongan or Nusa Penida directly.

 We recommend spending at least 4-5 days exploring the Nusa Islands, but depending on how much time you have you could easily stay a week or more.
-You should spend a minimum of 2-3 days enjoying both Nusa Lembongan and Nusa Ceningan.
+You should spend 2 days enjoying both Nusa Lembongan and Nusa Ceningan.

-We recommend 3-4 days for Nusa Penida, it’s a large island and the distances can be farther than you think from place to place.
-Most of the accommodation is on the northern or eastern side of the island, while the attractions tend to be on the western side.
+We recommend 3 days for Nusa Penida, it’s a large island and the distances can be farther than you think from place to place.
+It takes some time to see it.
+There are sights on the western and eastern end.

-By far the best and easiest way to get around these islands is by renting a motorbike.
+By far the easiest way to get around these islands is by renting a motorbike.
 Prices range from 70k-100k IDR per day and are up for negotiation.
 Google Maps will come in handy, but there are also plenty of signs.
-If you’re not sure, just pull over and ask a local and they’ll be able to point you in the right direction.
+If you’re not sure, just pull over and ask a local.

 It’s relatively safe to ride around Nusa Lembongan and Nusa Ceningan as they are small and most of the roads are smooth enough.
-But Nusa Penida’s roads are notoriously bad in certain areas and crashes are common.
-If you’re traveling in a group or you can afford it, you should probably hire a van/private driver.
-Just expect to pay more for it.
+But Nusa Penida’s roads are notoriously bad and crashes are common.
+If you’re traveling in a group or just want to be safe, you should probably hire a private driver.

 The most popular place to watch the waves, this is where you can truly feel the raw power of the ocean!
 Listen to the thunderous waves boom against the rocks and enjoy the cool mist on your skin.